apostrophecms/import-export-xlsx/README.md

   </p>
 </div>

-This module improves the [@apostrophecms/import-export](https://github.com/apostrophecms/import-export) by adding the `xlsx` format.
+This module improves [@apostrophecms/import-export](https://github.com/apostrophecms/import-export) by adding the `xlsx` format.

 > Why does this specific format lies in another module?

 Because it relies on a [dependency that is not hosted on NPM](https://github.com/SheetJS/sheetjs/issues/2667), which could lead to installation issues on networks that limit connections to NPM repository only.

+## Requirement

+[@apostrophecms/import-export](https://github.com/apostrophecms/import-export) should be installed and instantiated.

+Please refer to the module's [README](https://github.com/apostrophecms/import-export#readme) before continuing.

 ## Installation